Here’s my guide to the 16 most beautiful churches in Rome Italy.

 The current basilica was built between 1505 and 1626.
 The artists who worked on St. Peter’s Basilica over the years are a veritable who’s who of the Renaissance and Baroque periods.

 Repeated design changes were prompted by the push and pull of the popes, who had differing tastes.

 Maderno’s central nave is tremendously large, with a lot of glam and glitter.
 It’s 15,000 square meters and seats 20,000.
 The vault is supported by 800 columns.
 There are 45 altars and 450 monumental statues.

-The dome of St. Peters, with input from the revered Michelangelo, is the tallest in the entire world.
-The basilica is the burial place of Saint Peter and past popes.
+The dome of St. Peters was designed with input from the revered Michelangelo.
+It is the tallest dome in the entire world.
+The basilica is also the burial place of Saint Peter and past popes.

 If you climb the dome, you’ll have a bird’s eye view of the nave below.
 Continue higher to stand on the outside of the dome.
 This is where you have the iconic view of St. Peter’s Square and a panoramic view of Rome.